-I’ve always felt a bit uncomfortable about eating meat, and I was vegetarian for a period of time.
-However never eating meat just didn’t work for me long term, so I decided to reduce the occasions on which I ate meat as well as make a concerted effort to choose vegetarian options where possible.
+I’ve always felt a bit uncomfortable about eating meat.
+I was vegetarian for a few years in my early twenties, however never eating meat just didn’t work for me long term.
+So not too long ago, I decided to reduce the occasions on which I ate meat as well as make a concerted effort to choose vegetarian options where possible.
 In short, I became an occasional vegetarian.

-To be fair, this wasn’t a huge leap for me.
-When I was growing up, I loved nearly ever vegetable I came across, aside from Brussel sprouts and lima beans.
-One of my favourite summer dinners was a plate of steamed asparagus with a couple poached eggs on top.
+To be fair, this wasn’t a huge leap for me, because I have always loved vegetables.
+One of my favourite summer dinners as a kid was a plate of steamed asparagus with a couple poached eggs on top.
 My husband enjoys vegetables too, so it never occurred to our son not to like them.
 From broccoli ‘trees’ to his favourite (I kid you not!)
-Brussels Sprouts, our son has always loved veggies.
+Brussels sprouts, our son has always loved veggies.

-I do struggle with the ethics of eating meat, and I feel very strongly that animals raised for meat must be ethically and humanely raised.
-Any meat I eat is ethically, sustainably raised and preferably organic.
+I do struggle with the ethics of eating meat, so I feel very strongly that animals raised for meat must be ethically and humanely raised.

 Do you feel something like this as well?
 Then consider joining my family and I as an occasional vegetarian.
 It’s delicious, good for you, and benefits your health and the family budget.
 Plus, it’s actually much easier than you might think.

 From breakfast to dinner, there’s something for everyone!

 Tips to Help You Become an Occasional Vegetarian

 Check out The Meatless Monday or Meat Free Monday movements.
 Both offer easy ways to gently introduce your family to meat free meals.
 The Vegetarian Society also offers fantastic recipes and advice.